Wendy Richard: Illness

 In 1996, Richard was diagnosed with breast cancer.
-She had surgery and was given the all-clear, but experienced a recurrence of the disease in 2002.BBC News – EastEnders star has cancer.
-Retrieved 5 October 2008 Her cancer went into remission after years of treatment and she was given a clean bill of health in 2005.
+She had surgery and was given the all-clear, but experienced a recurrence of the disease in 2002.
+Her cancer went into remission after years of treatment and she was given a clean bill of health in 2005.
 Articles about her departure from EastEnders suggested that her health problems did not play any role in her decision, but was because her character in the soap remarried, to Richard's displeasure.
 Richard later said she left because of stress and that she had been stress-free since leaving the show.
 She kept in touch with co-stars Bill Treacher, Natalie Cassidy, Todd Carty, and James Alexandrou.

 In January 2008, cancer cells were found in her left armpit, and it was reported in the Sunday Express on 5 October 2008 that she had been diagnosed with an aggressive form of breast cancer.
 Further investigation showed that it had metastasised to her left kidney and bones, including her spine and left ribs.
+It was reported the actress had planned her funeral and written her will.
 She made a half-hour programme, Wendy Richard: To Tell You the Truth, documenting the last three months of her life, which was broadcast on BBC One on 19 March 2009.

 Death

 Richard's agent, Kevin Francis, reported she had died on 26 February 2009 of breast cancer, aged 65, at a clinic in Harley Street, London.
 Her husband, John Burns, was at her bedside.
 Francis said: "She was incredibly brave and retained her sense of humour right to the end."
 On the day of her death, that evening's episode of EastEnders and a memorial programme, both dedicated to Richard, were broadcast on BBC One.
 Actor Bill Treacher, Richard's on-screen husband Arthur Fowler in EastEnders, said the actress was a "true professional."

-Richard's funeral, on 9 March 2009 at St Marylebone Parish Church, was attended by many in the media industry and many fans.
+Richard's funeral, on 9 March 2009 at St Marylebone Parish Church, was attended by figures from the media industry, along with many fans.
 Her body was later cremated at a private service at Golders Green Crematorium.
-It was reported the actress had already planned her funeral and written her will.
-In July 2009, David Croft, the creator of Are You Being Served?, unveiled a Heritage Foundation commemorative plaque at The Shepherds Tavern in London's West End, which Richard's parents had run.
+In July 2009, David Croft, the creator of Are You Being Served?, unveiled a commemorative plaque at The Shepherds Tavern (since renamed The Chesterfield Arms) in Shepherd Street in London's West End, which Richard's parents had run.
 A number of entertainers were there to pay their respects on the occasion.